lubomirklimes/FixHub/README.md

 The installed version does not work, and updating it is not straightforward.
 Here's what helped me:

-1. **Download the latest version:**
+1. **Download the latest version**
   - Open your web browser and go to the [Windows Package Manager GitHub Releases page](https://github.com/microsoft/winget-cli/releases).
   - On the releases page, scroll to the top to find the latest release.
 It will typically be marked as the "Latest release."
   - Look for the `.msixbundle` or `.appxbundle` file associated with the latest release.
-These files are typically named similar to:
+These files are typically named as follows:
     - `Microsoft.DesktopAppInstaller_*.msixbundle`
   - Click on the file name to start the download.

 2. **Open PowerShell as Administrator**
   - Right-click the Start button and select **"Windows Terminal (Admin)"** or **"PowerShell (Admin)"**.

-3. **Get PID of winget running instances:**
+3. **Get the PID of running winget instance**
-  - In powershell run command:
+  - In powershell, run command:
     ```powershell
     tasklist | findstr "WindowsPackageManagerServ"
     ```